Richard Rothstein (screenwriter)

-Richard David Rothstein was an American screenwriter and director.
+Richard David Rothstein (1943 - April 16, 2018) was an American screenwriter and director.
 He is best known for the original screenplay Universal Soldier, which was followed by five sequels in 1998, 1999, 2009, 2012.
-He is the creator of the HBO TV series The Hitchhiker as well as the writer/director of many of the episodes.
-He has written many screenplays in the science fiction/horror genre and has had several graphic novels published.
-Rothstein died on April 16, 2018 at his home in Los Angeles.
+He was the creator of the HBO TV series The Hitchhiker as well as the writer/director of many of the episodes.
+He wrote many screenplays in the science fiction/horror genre and had several graphic novels published.
+Rothstein died on April 16, 2018, at his home in Los Angeles.

 Biography

-Rothstein was born in Torrington, Connecticut and grew up on Long Island.
+Rothstein was born in Torrington, Connecticut, and grew up on Long Island.
 He attended Syracuse University, graduated from New York University, and got a J.D. from Temple Law School.
 He practiced law in New York for two years before coming to Los Angeles.
-He and his wife, Bushra, a psychoanalyst, reside in Los Angeles and have three children, Sara, Joshua, and Jessie as well as four grandchildren.
+He and his wife, Bushra, a psychoanalyst, were married for 46 years.
+They had three children, Sara, Joshua, and Jessie as well as four grandchildren.